Not seeing the results you want from your YouTube SEO campaigns?

 - Link to related videos at the bottom of the post

-The last (but no less important) step in the video SEO process?
+The last (but no less important) step in the YouTube SEO process?

-After all, you can’t rely solely on the search engine to do the work for you.
+After all, you can’t rely solely on the search engine to do all the work for you.

 Video promotion is similar to any other content promotion – which means you want to promote everywhere.

-Run a blog post featuring your video (with the on-site video SEO tips mentioned above).
+Run a blog post featuring your YouTube video (with the YouTube SEO tips mentioned above).

 Include it in your email newsletters, and even add it to your email signature.